MohammedAmine-Bennouna/MohammedAmine-Bennouna.github.io/README.md

 I am currently a third year student at Ecole Polytechnique Majoring in Applied Mathematics.
 Prior to joining Ecole Polytechnique, I completed two years of preparatory program (CPGE) in Lycée Louis-le-Grand.
 You can find my [CV](MohammedAmine-Bennouna.github.io/Cv Mohammed Amine Bennouna.pdf) here.
-My ambition is to pursue a PhD in Operations research next year.
-My interests include robust optimization, assortment problems and descision making.
+My ambition is to pursue a PhD in Operations Research next year.

 ## Research Projects
 * [Exotic barrier functions and interior point methods complexity](), _in progress_